New England

 CATHERINE "CADY" COLEMAN

-AIR FORCE COLONEL (RET) & RETIRED NASA ASTRONAUT FROM MASSACHUSETTS
+AIR FORCE COLONEL (RET.) & NASA ASTRONAUT (RET.)
+FROM MASSACHUSETTS